‘How Can I Generate More Leads for My Finance Company?’

 Chapter Three: But dapa, Why Does My Finance Business Need Lead Generation?

-A very good question conscientious business owner…
+A very good question, dear conscientious business owner…

 Lead generation falls into stage two of the overall marketing picture.
 It happens after the audience has been attracted and are ready to be converted from visitors into leads for the use of your sales team.